ES-1085/project-eleanor-and-wriley/README.md

 ## Data

-Our data came from the generations of students who conducted research at the Alice Eno Research Station on Great Duck Island, under the supervisior of Professor John Anderson at College of the Atlantic.
+Our data came from the generations of students who conducted research at the Alice Eno Research Station on Great Duck Island, under the supervision of Professor John Anderson at College of the Atlantic.
+None of this data is currently published, and was all accessed from the data archive on the Island Computer (the central storage location of all things GDI related)

 Include a citation for your data here.
 See
 <http://libraryguides.vu.edu.au/c.php?g=386501&p=4347840> for guidance